DarynOngera/kyc-/README.md

 # KejaYaCapo Duka - E-Commerce Store with M-Pesa Integration

 A modern, full-featured e-commerce store for KejaYaCapo with integrated M-Pesa payment processing via Safaricom Daraja API.
-Built with vanilla JavaScript and deployed serverlessly on Netlify.
+Built with vanilla JavaScript and served by an Express API.

 ## 📁 Project Structure